rclone/rclone/docs/content/bisync.md

 rclone copy PATH1 PATH2 --filter "+ */" --filter "- **" --create-empty-src-dirs
 rclone copy PATH2 PATH2 --filter "+ */" --filter "- **" --create-empty-src-dirs
 ```

+### Empty directories

+By default, new/deleted empty directories on one path are _not_ propagated to the other side.
+This is because bisync (and rclone) natively works on files, not directories.
+However, this can be changed with the `--create-empty-src-dirs` flag, which works in
+much the same way as in [`sync`](/commands/rclone_sync/) and [`copy`](/commands/rclone_copy/).
+When used, empty directories created or deleted on one side will also be created or deleted on the other side.
+The following should be noted:
+* `--create-empty-src-dirs` is not compatible with `--remove-empty-dirs`.
+Use only one or the other (or neither).
+* It is not recommended to switch back and forth between `--create-empty-src-dirs`
+and the default (no `--create-empty-src-dirs`) without running `--resync`.
+This is because it may appear as though all directories (not just the empty ones) were created/deleted,
+when actually you've just toggled between making them visible/invisible to bisync.
+It looks scarier than it is, but it's still probably best to stick to one or the other,
+and use `--resync` when you need to switch.

 ### Renamed directories